 Tumanoc Hill is an iconic hike in the center of the city, just minutes from the growing downtown region.
 The hike to the top of this prominent 3100 foot butte is popular with both tourists and locals due to the picturesque setting and convenience.
-Tumanoc Hill is owned by the University of Arizona College of Science and used as a research facility and observatory, however, the paved trail is open to the public.
+Tumanoc Hill is owned by the University of Arizona College of Science.
+Although it is used as a research facility and observatory, the paved trail is open to the public.

-The 1.3 mile hike is very steep and quite challenging, especially for those not accustomed to the intense sunny, dry climate of the desert.
+The 1.3 mile hike is very steep and quite challenging, especially for those not accustomed to the intense climate of the desert.
 Although many only make it half way up, the views continue to get better if you continue on.
 Beautiful vistas of the desert and mesmerizing desert plant life line the trail.
-If you make it up to the top, you will enjoy a nice relaxing scenic downhill trek of just over a mile.
+If you make it up to the top, you will enjoy fabulous views!
+Also, the trek downhill is much easier!

 Tip: If you can make it out here at sunrise or sunset the views are even more enchanting.
 The cactus silhouette at either time is pretty amazing.
-This hike is also close to Mercado San Agustin, so be sure to treat yourself to the area’s most delicious tacos and a cup of locally brewed coffee!
+This hike is also close to Mercado San Agustin, so be sure to treat yourself to the area’s most delicious breakfast tacos pre or post hike.

 How to get here: Tumanoc is located at Tumamoc Hill Rd, Tucson, AZ 85745.
 There is plenty of free side street parking available.

-Although quite limited in hours, this free art gallery is worth a look if you happen to be anywhere near the downtown/U of A area as it is just minutes away.
+Although open limited hours, this free art gallery is worth a look if you happen to be near the U of A area.
 If you are an aspiring photographer, it’s definitely a must-see while in town.
 The collection includes over 90,000 photos by over 2000 photographers.
 The center was founded in 1975 by renowned photographer Ansel Adams.
-Full archives of dozens of the most famous photographers can be found here.
+Full archives of dozens of the most famous photographers can be explored.

-Tip: Relax with a pot of tea at the Scented Leaf Lounge before or after your visit.
-This local tea shop near U of A carries an amazing selection of loose leaf teas – the biggest in the area by far.
+Tip: Relax with a pot of tea at The Scented Leaf Lounge before or after your visit.
+This local tea shop near U of A carries an amazing selection of loose leaf teas.

 How to get here: The Center is located at 1030 N Olive Rd, Tucson, AZ 85719.
 Admission is free and free parking can be found on the side streets.